Home

 She didn't want to do anything major, just enough to feel like the house was updated a bit.
 So we stripped and refinished the rich, beautiful wood trim, painted the walls a warm yellow-beige, replaced the ceiling light fixtures, installed a ceiling fan, and she chose carpet in the fall colors she loved.

 Regardless of whether you choose your divorce or not, divorce means it's time for a change.
 It's time to remodel.
-It's time to look at what needs to be stripped and refinished, what needs to be updated, what needs to stay, and perhaps what needs to be torn down and rebuilt.
+It's time to take a look at what needs to be stripped down and refinished, what needs to be renovated, what can to stay, and perhaps what should be torn down and totally rebuilt.
 Whatever kinds of changes your divorce requires, the key concept here is that YOU get to choose how your life gets rebuilt.

 The biggest aspect of my own "remodeling" project after my divorce was clearly with my daughter.
 It was time to rebuild our family as a family of two.
 It was time to redefine and maintain the connection and communication with her dad, then with her step-mom.
 It was time to update my definition of being a mom - how I would most effectively be a full-time mom with part-time custody.